Get a team based on Naoto Mizobuchi’s team, used to secure his Rank 1 win in Series 1 of SV’s VGC Doubles.

 This listing is for Pokemon Scarlet and Violet and requires a Nintendo Account and Nintendo Switch Online subscription.

-Pokemon will be sent via Poke Portal Link Trade.
-You will need to catch junk Pokemon to send over in place of what you’re getting.
-Visit the Trade Guide if you’re not sure how to do this, or the Frequently Asked Questions if you need any help.
+Your Pokemon will be sent via Poke Portal Link Trade.
+Don’t forget to prepare some junk Pokemon to trade in place of what you’re getting.
+Visit our Trade Guide or Frequently Asked Questions if you need any help.

 Reviews